Cimetière parisien de Thiais: Location

 Located in the banlieue southwest of the city of Paris, France, the main entrance to the Cimetière de Thiais is located at 261 Route de Fontainebleau, in Thiais, near the junction with Avenue de la Republique.
 There is also a smaller entrance: Porte Est on Avenue de Général de Gaulle.

 The inhabitants of Thiais are buried in the communal cemetery just off Avenue Général de Gaulle, near Espace des 4 Saisons.

 Public transport

 The cimetière de Thiais is a short walk from the Villejuif – Louis Aragon métro station, which can be reached by taking line 7.
-The nearest railway station is Pont de Rungis – Aéroport d'Orly which is served by line C, although it is not really nearby.
+The nearest railway station is Pont de Rungis – Aéroport d'Orly which is served by line C, although it is not close by.

 The cimetière de Thiais is also served by bus lines 185, 192, 285 and 396.

 There is a Vélib' station at Avenue de Fontainebleau (42703).